 The UE variable VarMeasConfig includes the accumulated configuration of the measurements to be performed by the UE, covering intra-frequency, inter-frequency and inter-RAT mobility related measurements.

 NOTE: The amount of measurement configuration information, which a UE is required to store, is specified in subclause 11.1.
-If the number of frequencies configured for a particular RAT exceeds the minimum performance requirements specified in [16], it is up to UE implementation which frequencies of that RAT are measured.
-If the total number of frequencies for all RATs provided to the UE in the measurement configuration exceeds the minimum performance requirements specified in [16], it is up to UE implementation which frequencies/RATs are measured.
+If the number of frequencies configured for a particular RAT exceeds the minimum performance requirements specified in MFA TS 36.133 [16], it is up to UE implementation which frequencies of that RAT are measured.
+If the total number of frequencies for all RATs provided to the UE in the measurement configuration exceeds the minimum performance requirements specified in MFA TS 36.133 [16], it is up to UE implementation which frequencies/RATs are measured.

 VarMeasConfig UE variable